core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Update of Replay Window # {#sec-synch-seq-num}

-Sender Sequence Numbers seen by a server as Partial IV values in request messages can spontaneously increase at a fast pace, for example when a client exchanges unicast messages with other servers using the Group OSCORE Security Context.
-As in OSCORE {{RFC8613}}, a server always needs to accept such increases and accordingly updates the Replay Window in each of its Recipient Contexts.
+As in OSCORE {{RFC8613}}, a server updates the Replay Window of its Recipient Contexts based on the Partial IV values in received request messages, which corresponds to the Sender Sequence Numbers of the clients.
+Note that there can be large jumps in these sequence numbers, for example when a client exchanges unicast messages with other servers.

-As discussed in {{ssec-loss-mutable-context}}, a newly created Recipient Context would have an invalid Replay Window, if its installation has required to delete another Recipient Context.
-Hence, the server is not able to verify if a request from the client associated with the new Recipient Context is a replay.
-When this happens, the server MUST validate the Replay Window of the new Recipient Context, before accepting messages from the associated client (see {{ssec-loss-mutable-context}}).

-Furthermore, when the Group Manager establishes a new Security Context for the group (see {{new-sec-context}}), every server re-initializes the Replay Window in each of its Recipient Contexts.
+The update of Replay Windows, and Security Contexts in general, is described in {{ssec-sec-context-persistence}}.

 ## Message Freshness # {#sec-freshness}